-Tuition can be paid by Visa or MasterCard online at www.financial. ualberta.ca by a student or non-student.
-Contact your credit card issuer prior to payment to ensure your credit limit is adequate to pay your tuition charges.
+Tuition can be paid by MasterCard, Visa, American Express or online at www.financial.ualberta.ca by a student or non-student.
+Contact the credit card issuer prior to payment to ensure the credit limit is adequate to pay the tuition charges.